 - Fall downs

 We spend time so that they can tell their full stories.
 We help them identify their goals and articulate their needs.
 We try their cases before juries in state and federal court and undertake appeals whenever necessary.
 We help them file the appropriate claim(s) with their insurance companies and are their vigorous advocates in settlement talks and negotiations.

-Contact Clark, Hunt, Ahern & Embry to schedule a free initial consultation with our Boston spinal cord injury attorneys.
+Contact Gregg, Hunt, Ahern & Embry to schedule a free initial consultation with our Boston spinal cord injury attorneys.
 Call 617-494-1920.
 We take injury cases on a contingency basis, charging no fee until we recover damages on your behalf.